Koha-Community/kohadocs/source/patrons.rst

 returned unless the :ref:`AutoRemoveOverduesRestrictions` system preference is set to 'Do'.

-In the :ref:`circulation rules <circulation-and-fine-rules-label>`, you can choose to fine users by suspending them instead of (or in addition to) fining them money.
+In the :ref:`circulation rules <circulation-and-fines-rules-label>`, you can choose to fine users by suspending them instead of (or in addition to) fining them money.
 In that case, returning an overdue document will trigger a suspension restriction.

-Patrons may also be restricted if you have issued a :ref:`discharge <patron- discharges-label>` for them.
+Patrons may also be restricted if you have issued a :ref:`discharge <patron-discharges-label>` for them.
 Once the discharge is validated, the patron is automatically restricted.

 Restrictions on a patron record will block checkouts.
 In fact, a message will appear in red when going to the checkout page.